Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Experimental results: Learning with Privacy and Robustness

 \section{Experimental results: Learning with Privacy and Robustness}

-The theoretical bounds in~\cref{sec:generalization} establish that comparison based BBOs in the framework of \retrofit\ offer strong generalization guarantees and inherent privacy.
+The theoretical bounds in~\cref{sec:generalization} establish that comparison based BBOs in the framework of \retrofit\ offer strong generalization and robustness guarantees.
 However, theoretical guarantees alone do not ensure that these methods are practically effective—only empirical evidence can reveal whether they actually lead to meaningful learning.
 To validate the capacity of \retrofit{} as an LLM retrofitting method, we focus on verifiable domains, like math, where performance improvements are both measurable and interpretable.
-We can perform experiments with budgets $b$ determined theoretically for guaranteed generalization to the test set.
-This setup also allows us to empirically verify how performance changes when the budget increases beyond these thresholds, and how it transfers out of domain, from one task to another.
+We experiment with budgets $b$ determined theoretically for guaranteed generalization on the test set and we empirically examine how performance changes as the budget exceeds these thresholds.